What is the Difference Between Management and Administration?

 Function | Executive | Legislative |

 Management deals with managing people and their work to achieve a common goal.
-It is a process that is required at every level of the organization.
+It is a process required at every level of the organization.
 The aim is to streamline processes, workflow, goals, and objectives.
-It also helps in achieving the maximum result.
+It also helps achieve the maximum result.

-Professionals called managers are involved in management to supervise the entire process.
-Managers perform duties to manage processes properly.
-This ensures that every process, team, and workflow syncs with changing economic, technological, and socio-political changes.
+Managers supervise the entire management process.
+They perform duties to manage processes properly, ensuring every process, team, and workflow syncs with changing economic, technological, and socio-political conditions.

 Need for Management